Stock up on chicken soup with a pressure cooker!

 If you’d love to try a traditional chicken soup recipe, but don’t have a pressure cooker, check out my grandmother’s original recipe and stove-top method.
 That’s where you’ll also find my great recipe for my gluten-free matzoh balls!

-My grandmother would have marvelled at the convenience of using a pressure cooker to have soup done in only one hour.
+My grandmother would have marvelled at the convenience of using a pressure cooker.
 She’d also be impressed by the flavour development in such a short timespan.
-I hate to admit this, but chicken soup done in the pressure cooker tastes better than the traditional hours of simmering my grandmother did.
-We love how quick, easy and economical it is to make stock in the VARDESATTA pressure cooker (1 hour of cooking compared to 4-6+)!
+I hate to admit this, but chicken soup done in the pressure cooker tastes as good as the traditional one my grandmother made.
+We love how quick, easy and economical it is to make stock in the pressure cooker (1 hour of cooking compared to 4-6+)!